mastercomfig/mastercomfig/docs/customization/modules.md

 Modules are backed with aliases, so you can easily use them in advanced customization and scripting.

 If you want to disable running a module entirely, you can put (for example) `alias textures` in `user/modules.cfg`.
 This will prevent mastercomfig from running texture commands.
+An exception for this rule is `alias snapshot_buffer`.
+You will also have to use `alias net_projectiles;alias net_hitscan;alias net_spy` to fully disable the `snapshot_buffer` module.

 Since modules aliases act like normal commands, they can also be used in console to easily change game settings.
 So you could enter `textures_high` into console to temporarily set your texture quality to high for that game session.
 You can reset your modules back to what they were on startup by entering `run_modules` into the console.